MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-get-started.md

 ---
-title: "Get Started Building Apps"
+title: Get Started Building Apps
-description: "Getting you started with Microsoft [!INCLUDE [prodshort](../includes/prodshort.md)] Add-On Apps on AppSource"
+description: Learn how you can get started building apps for Dynamics 365 Business Central in 6 easy steps.
-author: v-liober
+author: a-emniel
-ms.custom: na
-ms.date: 10/01/2020
-ms.reviewer: solsen
 ms.topic: article
 ms.service: "dynamics365-business-central"
+ms.reviewer: edupont
-ms.author: a-emniel
+ms.author: kurtju
+ms.date: 11/06/2020
 ---

-# Get Start with Building Apps
+# Get Started with Building Apps

 [!INCLUDE [prodlong](../includes/prodlong.md)] is a business management solution that helps companies connect their financials, sales, services, and operations to streamline business processes, improve customer interactions and make better decisions.
 With this modern business platform, you can easily and quickly tailor, extend and build applications so they fit your specific needs — with little to no code development.

 After you have developed your line-of-business app, be that for a specific industry, process, or department such as HR, finance, marketing, or operations, you can publish your app to [Microsoft AppSource](https://appsource.microsoft.com/partners), which is a marketplace where customers can find, try and get in touch with you.
 AppSource gives app publishers access to more than 100 million commercial users.

-Learn how you can become a [!INCLUDE [prodshort](../includes/prodshort.md)] app publisher in 6 or 7 steps in this article.
+Learn how you can become a [!INCLUDE [prodshort](../includes/prodshort.md)] app publisher in 6 steps in this article.

 ## Step 1: Become a partner